zero-to-prod/data-model/README.md

 ## Transformations

-The `DataModel` trait provides a variety of ways to transform data before the value is assigned to a property.
+A `DataModel` provides a variety of ways to transform data before the value is assigned to a property.

 The `Describe` attribute provides a declarative way describe how property values are resolved.